madmonkey71/TripleT-MRLS/README.md

     - A system status page showing battery level, WiFi connection, and GPS lock.

 ## Hardware Schematic
-A hardware schematic can be found in `Hardware_Schematic.md`
+A hardware schematic can be found in the KiCAD Project located in the Hardware folder.

 ## Project Plan
 The full project plan and definition can be found in `Project_Definition.md`.